BroadbandForum/cwmp-xml-tools/ReportGui/README.txt

 History
 --------
+12/09/2011 ReportGuiSetup 2.1, ReportGui 2.1, report.exe#198 (report.pl#198)
+	new version of report.exe (report.pl#198) included in installer bug fixes and enhancements:
+	* perform report tool updates with admin rights
+	* compact command output for readability, new option to show command string
+	* input field for additional include directories extended
+	* Publish all does not work from any directory due to missing include of own directory
+	* time stamps for generation
+	* new naming conventions for generated xmls: last becomes diffs and all becomes full
+	* new Setting "Use Old xml names" to switch back to old naming conventions
+	* automatic adaptation of window height to vertical screen size

 08/15/2011 ReportGuiSetup 2.0, ReportGui 2.0, report.exe#186 (report.pl#186)
 	new version of report.exe (report.pl#186) included in installer new ReportGui version 2.0: